What Season Are You In?

 2. It Gives You Permission

-Understanding the season I’m in has helped me let go of guilt.
+Understanding the season I’m in helped me let go of guilt.
 During “Run,” I didn’t feel bad about the long hours.
 During “Rest,” I didn’t feel guilty about booking a holiday or scaling back.
-Recognizing my season gave me permission to focus on what truly mattered in that moment.
+Recognising my season gave me permission to focus on what truly mattered in that moment.

 3. It Prompts You Toward Your Goals

 I’m not naturally great at planning for rest.
-I tend to push until I hit a wall and then take time off without much forethought.
 But knowing in advance that I had a season dedicated to rest prompted me to plan months ahead for what I knew would help me recharge.
 Similarly, during “Ready” and “Run,” I made intentional decisions that supported the priorities of those seasons.

 Embrace the Power of Seasons

-Stretching seasons are always tough, but recognizing that they’re just that—a season—makes them so much more manageable.
-And when you find yourself in a season of margin, recognizing it allows you to fully embrace and make the most of it, knowing it won’t last forever.
+Stretching seasons are always tough, but recognising that they’re just that - a season - makes them so much more manageable.
+And when you find yourself in a season of margin, recognising it allows you to fully embrace and make the most of it, knowing it won’t last forever.

-There’s incredible power in recognizing and embracing the seasons of our years and our lives.
-As we approach the mid-year mark, take a moment to reflect:
+There’s incredible power in recognising and embracing the seasons of our years and our lives.
+Perhaps you might want to take a moment to reflect: